corona-school/backend/common/chat/README.md

 ## Overview

-This project utilizes the TalkJS API to provide an integrated chat functionality in our React app.
+This project utilizes the [TalkJS API](https://talkjs.com/docs/) to provide an integrated chat functionality in our React app.
 TalkJS is a powerful platform for adding chats to websites and apps, allowing us to facilitate real-time communication between users.

-## How it works

-## Conversation IDs for 1:1 Chats and Group Chats
+## 💬 Conversation IDs for 1:1 Chats and Group Chats

 In this project, we use two different types of Conversation IDs to distinguish between 1:1 chats and group chats.
 The conversation IDs are essential for identifying and managing different chat sessions in the TalkJS API.